HOW TO USE A SMART METER IN PREPAY MODE TO SAVE MONEY

 2. Understanding your prepayment IHD's capabilities

 Learning to read your prepayment IHD is an important part of understanding how much energy you use and what this equates to in pounds and pence.
-National Energy Action (NEA) has a constantly updated IHD user guides page which collates a number of large energy suppliers' guides on reading the different IHD and smart meter models in prepay mode.
-You can use this to find your energy supplier and their specific model to help you make the most out of your smart meter in prepay mode.
+Contact your energy supplier for their IHD user guide to help you read and understand your IHD.

 3. Easily keep track of energy credit

 Use your smart meter's in-home display to easily keep track of your energy credit.
 With traditional meters in prepay mode, you may have found yourself caught out having used all your energy credit early in the month.
 Now, smart meters mean you can keep an eye on your spending as you go.

 Most energy suppliers offer different tariff options, but it can be hard to know which best suits you.
 Use the energy data your smart meter gives you to shop around for the best tariff for your energy needs, and look out for suppliers who offer prepay customers discounts.

 5. Keep an eye out for any government financial assistance that you may be eligible for

 You may be eligible for extra help with programmes and schemes like Winter Fuel Payment or Warm Home Discount.
 See the table below for further information or contact Citizens Advice for further assistance.

 If you were born on or before 5 October 1954 you could get between £100 and £300 to help you pay your heating bills.

 You usually get a Winter Fuel Payment automatically if you are eligible and you get the State Pension or another social security benefit (not Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit).